Exe Estuary Trail at Topsham (c) Jan Penny

 The Blackdown Hills form a tranquil, beautiful, and relatively isolated landscape on the Devon and Somerset border.

-16. Add Exe Estuary to your Itinerary
+10. Add Spot rare migratory birds on the River Exe to your Itinerary

 Exeter